My Little Pony Tales: Main

-Melody, a dark pink pony with sea-blue hair, is the lead singer in the band The Rockin' Beats.
+Melody, a dark pink pony with dark sea-blue hair, is the lead singer in the band The Rockin' Beats.
 She has a somewhat shallow personality and likes to gossip.
 She occasionally acts spoiled and puts her own interests ahead of those of her friends.
 She sometimes offers beauty advice to the others, and aspires to become a famous rock star.
 Her mother is a nurse who works at a hospital.
 She has younger twin sisters named Jing-A-Ling and Ting-A-Ling.
 Her flank symbol is a yellow microphone that is surrounded by several music notes.